Outlook Express: Replacements

 Builds of "Outlook Express 7" appeared in early builds of Windows Vista when in development as "Longhorn".
 It relied on WinFS for the management and storage of contacts and other data.

-The final version of Vista included a successor to Outlook Express known as Windows Mail (Vista).
+The final version of Vista included a successor to Outlook Express known as Windows Mail.

 Criticism

 Email standards

 Beginning with the text-based Unix Mail command, email traditionally used the inline or bottom posting styles when replying to messages.
 Outlook Express, as well as Lotus Notes and Microsoft Outlook, top-post (show replies newest to oldest) by default.

 Microsoft Outlook and Microsoft Exchange use a proprietary email attachment format called Transport Neutral Encapsulation Format (TNEF) to handle formatting and other features specific to Outlook such as meeting requests.
 Outlook Express and other email clients are unable to read this format.
 This can be confusing to Outlook Express users (as well as those who use other email clients) who receive attachments sent from Outlook.